Do you need a dose of Kevin Peraza BMX videos in your life?

 Kevin proceeds to throw down for a fantastic video that earned him fourth place.

-Here we have Kevin Peraza’s E-Fise Street Contest qualifying video from 2020.
-This digital contest brought a street and a park category from men and women.
+Here is Kevin Peraza’s E-Fise Street Contest qualifying video from 2020.
+This digital contest offered a street and a park category for men and women.

 These videos had to be just one minute long and in that minute’s time, Kevin kills it with quite a few wild nose combos to start it off.